Related Topics

 Medicare Supplement policies have additional monthly premiums.
 Prior authorization to use specialists or get second opinions is not required.

-A Medicare Advantage Plan (Part C), takes the place of Original Medicare Parts A and B. These plans work more like group insurance.
+A Medicare Advantage plan (Part C), takes the place of original Medicare Parts A and B. These plans work more like group insurance.
 They are sold through approved, licensed insurance companies and may have an additional monthly premium.
-Medicare Advantage plans include prescription drug coverage as well as services Original Medicare does not cover like dental and vision care.
+Medicare Advantage plans include prescription drug coverage as well as services original Medicare does not cover like dental and vision care.
 A Medicare Advantage plan may also limit your ability to use doctors and hospitals and require prior authorization to use specialty services.

-If needs change, switching to a new plan is allowed during the Medicare Open Enrollment Period (OEP).
+If your needs change, switching to a new plan is allowed during the Medicare Open Enrollment Period (OEP).

 Compare Medicare Advantage vs. Medigap